theromadevua/messenger/README.md

 # Messenger

-Multifunctional real-time messaging application with features such as user authentication, user roles, read receipts and file sharing.
+Multifunctional real-time messaging application with features such as user authentication, user roles, voice messaging and file sharing.

 ## Stack